FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.3. getLatestProposal

-In order to avoid the timeout of initiating a proposal and forgetting the proposal ID when exiting the console, the getLatestProposal command can obtain the latest proposal information of the current committee.。
+In order to avoid the timeout of initiating a proposal and forgetting the proposal ID when exiting the console, the getLatestProposal command can obtain the latest proposal information of the current committee。

 ```shell
 [group0]: /apps> getLatestProposal